-Geographically, despite being a Dubliner and living abroad for long stretches, he is forever connected with Sligo ... the area which inspired much of his writing.
+W.B.
+Yeats was born a Dubliner and lived abroad for long stretches, but he is forever connected with County Sligo - the area which inspired much of his writing.

-Although born and educated in Dublin, William Butler Yeats spent large parts of his childhood far away in County Sligo.
+Although born and educated in Dublin, William Butler Yeats spent large parts of his childhood northwester Ireland in County Sligo.
 Appreciating and studying poetry already in his youth, he was also fascinated by Irish legends and "the occult" in general from an early age.
-Those otherworldly topics feature heavily in his first artistic phase, ending around the turn of the century.
+Those otherworldly topics feature heavily in his first artistic phase, which ended around the turn of the century.
 Yeats' first collection of poetry was published in 1889 - slow-paced, lyrical poems that reflect Elizabethan and Romantic influences, such as Edmund Spenser, Percy Bysshe Shelley, and the Pre-Raphaelite Brotherhood.

-Starting around 1900, Yeats' poetry developed from the metaphysical to the more robustly physical, the realistic.
+Starting around 1900, Yeats' poetry developed away from the stuff of legends and metaphysical topics towards the more physical and realistic themes.
 Officially renouncing many of the more transcendental beliefs of his earlier years, he still displayed a huge interest in both physical and spiritual "masks", and cyclical theories of life.

 Yeats also became one of the (if not the) most important of the Irish Literary Revival.
-Along with like-minded individuals like Lady Gregory and Edward Martyn he founded Dublin's Abbey Theatre, as a national theatre of Ireland (1904).
+Though Yeats is most remembered for his poetry, he was also a playwright.
+Along with like-minded individuals like Lady Gregory and Edward Martyn he founded Dublin's Abbey Theatre, as a national theater of Ireland (1904).
 He also served as a director of the Abbey for many years.
 The first two plays ever staged at the Abbey (together with a play by Lady Gregory in a "triple bill") were Yeats' On Baile's Strand and Cathleen Ní Houlihan.

 Critically speaking, W.B.Yeats is among the few writers who actually wrote and published their best works after being awarded the Nobel Prize, notably The Tower (1928) and The Winding Stair and Other Poems (1929).

-Yeats then discovered his more understanding side, and went all touchy-feely, when Maud Gonne visited him for some solace ... as her marriage had effectively ended in disaster, after the birth of a son (Sean MacBride).
+Yeats forgave all when Maud Gonne visited him for looking for comfort as her marriage ended in disaster, after the birth of a son (Sean MacBride).
 Though a one-night-stand between Yeats and Maud Gonne came to nothing.

-By 1916, and at 51, Yeats was getting desperate for a child.
-He decided it was high time to marry, naturally once more proposing to the now ageing Maud Gonne (newly widowed by British firing squad during the aftermath of the Easter Rising).
-When she turned him down yet again, Yeats switched to his almost grotesque Plan B ... a marriage proposal to Iseult Gonne, Maud's 21-year-old daughter.
-This also came to nothing, so Yeats finally settled on the slightly older (but at 25 still less than half his age) Georgie Hyde-Lees... and to everybody's surprise she not only accepted, but the marriage seems to have worked quite well.
+By 1916, and at the age of 51, Yeats was desperate for a child.
+He decided it was high time to marry, naturally once more proposing to the now-aging Maud Gonne (newly widowed by British firing squad during the aftermath of the Easter Rising).
+When she turned him down yet again, Yeats switched to his terrible Plan B - a marriage proposal to Iseult Gonne, Maud's 21-year-old daughter.
+This also came to nothing, so Yeats finally settled on the slightly older (but at 25 still less than half his age) Georgie Hyde-Lees.
+To everyone's surprise she not only accepted, but the marriage seems to have worked quite well.

 Despite his family history, Yeats was an Irish Nationalist - with a strong yearning for a (largely imagined) "traditional lifestyle".
-He initially displayed revolutionary spirit (even being a member of paramilitary groups), but soon distanced himself from active politics.
-His initial non-response to the Easter Rising, only mentioning it in poetry in the 1920s, was telling.
+He initially displayed revolutionary spirit (even being a member of paramilitary groups), but soon distanced himself from active politics and hardly acknowledged the Easter Rising in his work.

 Yeats was appointed to the first Seanad Eireann, the Irish Senate, in 1922 - and then re-appointed for a second term in 1925.
-His main contributions were on the debate on divorce, in which he accused both government and Catholic clergy of recreating "medieval Spain".
+Perhaps thinking of Maud Gonne, Yeats' main contributions were on the debate on divorce, in which he accused both the government and Catholic clergy of recreating "medieval Spain".
 Pulling no punches, he declared that "marriage is not to us a sacrament, but, upon the other hand, the love of a man and woman, and the inseparable physical desire, are sacred.
 This conviction has come to us through ancient philosophy and modern literature, and it seems to us a most sacrilegious thing to persuade two people who hate each other to live together".
 Despite this thunderous attack, divorce remained illegal in Ireland until 1996.
-And you may read between the lines, discovering his frustration with Maud Gonne's marital arrangements ...

-William Butler Yeats died in Menton (France) on January 28th, 1939.
-According to his wishes he was buried after a discreet and private funeral service at Roquebrune-Cap-Martin - "if I die bury me up there and then in a year's time when the newspapers have forgotten me, dig me up and plant me in Sligo."
+Throughout his life, W.B.
+Yeats regularly traveled to France.
+It was there that William Butler Yeats died in Menton on January 28th, 1939.
+According to his wishes, he was buried after a discreet and private funeral service at Roquebrune-Cap-Martin - "if I die bury me up there and then in a year's time when the newspapers have forgotten me, dig me up and plant me in Sligo."
 Which did not work out, as the Second World War broke out and Yeats' mortal remains were stuck in France.

 Cast a cold Eye